LLarean/signal-system/README.md

 {
     public void HandleExample()
     {
-        // Some code that needs to be executed when the event is Invoked }
+        // Code to execute when the event is raised
+    }

     private void OnEnable()
     {
         SignalSystem.Subscribe(this);
+    }

     private void OnDisable()
     {
         SignalSystem.Unsubscribe(this);